Poem: The Years Flow Through

 our souls whisper that HIV may have saved us

-my loves, we continue repositioning our legacy
+my loves, we continue repositioning our legacies

 my loves, we wish you could be here to see it all